 - Attend weekly Mikva staff meetings & team check-in meetings

-- Assist other programs and departments as needed with campaign trips, special events, including organizational fundraisers
+- Assist other programs and departments as needed with campaign trips and special events, including organizational fundraisers

-- 2+ years experience in youth programming, youth organizing or teaching
+Two years of experience in youth programming, youth organizing, or teaching required.

 - Must be willing to work within identified communities and in partnership with local CBOs